hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

     The GDPR prohibits broad, meaningless consent (Articles 4, 6, 7) and requires any purpose to pass lawful and compatibility tests (Articles 5-6).

-5.  **Tufekci**: Good laws must not be limited to individual regulation must include a collective approach.
+5.  **Tufekci**: Good laws must not be limited to individual regulation, but they must include a collective approach.

     The GDPR requires to take into account collective risks of processing personal data (Articles 15, 20, 24, 25, 32-36) and allows collective actions and enforcement (Article 80).